fort mason night market

 Best Free Outdoor Concerts and Music Festivals in San Francisco (Annual Events Worth Planning Around)

-From a tiny redwood tree-shaded stage in downtown to historic cathedrals, and San Francisco neighborhood streets that transform into open-air stages, free music is woven into the city’s rhythm year-round, day and night.
+From a tiny redwood tree-shaded stage in downtown to historic cathedrals and San Francisco neighborhood with open-air stages, the city rhythm beats its own only-in-San-Francisco drum.

-Below are some of the best free outdoor concerts and music festivals in San Francisco to plan around—or simply enjoy if you happen to be in the right place at the right time.
+These annual events are worth building an itinerary around, and below are some of the best free outdoor concerts and music festivals in San Francisco to enjoy if you happen to be in the right place at the right time. 🎻🌁

 📍Disclosure: This post contains affiliate links, and I may earn a tiny commission if you click and purchase through them, at no extra cost to you!
 Thank you for helping me do what I love.